Small, diverse learning cohorts are the key to authentic friendships and profound shifts in understanding, beliefs and behaviors.

 The Science

 Conclusion While the aforementioned research is relatively new, building a diverse coalition around a shared purpose has been central to many of our greatest innovations and proudest moments as a nation.
-From Farm Aid in the 1980's(37), to the Jigsaw method to racially integrate Texas schools in the 1970's(38), to the racial collaboration at NASA in the 1960's(39), to the "Robber's Cave" study on competition, tribalism and solidarity in the 1950's(40), and our nation's rapid WWII mobilization in the 1940's(41), we continually come back to the same conclusion: we are better, kinder and stronger together.
-So long as we have a shared goal and effective communication, we transcend our perceived differences and achieve the unimaginable.
+From Farm Aid in the 1980's(38), to the Jigsaw method to racially integrate Texas schools in the 1970's(39), to the racial collaboration at NASA in the 1960's(40), to the "Robber's Cave" study on competition, tribalism and solidarity in the 1950's(41), and our nation's rapid WWII mobilization in the 1940's(42), we continually come back to the same conclusion: we are better, kinder and stronger together.
+So long as we have a shared goal, experience empathy and trust, we transcend our perceived differences and achieve the unimaginable.
 Sources:

 |